Ferdinand II of Aragon: After Isabella

 Ferdinand on his throne flanked by two shields with the emblem of the Royal Seal of Aragon.
 Frontispiece of a 1495 edition of Catalan constitutions.

-Isabella made her will on 12 October 1504, in advance of her 26 November 1504 death.
-In it she spelled out the succession to the Crown of Castile, leaving it to Joanna and then to Joanna's son Charles.
+Isabella made her will on 12 October 1504 in advance of her death on 26 November 1504.
+In it, she spelled out the succession to the Crown of Castile, leaving it to Joanna and then to Joanna's son Charles.
 Isabella was dubious of Joanna's ability to rule and was not confident of Joanna's husband Archduke Philip.
 Ferdinand moved quickly after his wife's death to continue his role in Castile.
-On the day of his wife's death, he formally renounced his title as King of Castile and instead became governor (gobernador) of the kingdom, as a way to become regent.
+On the day of his wife's death, he formally renounced his title as King of Castile and instead became governor (gobernador) of the kingdom as a way to become regent.
 Philip deemed his wife sane and fit to rule.
 A compromise was forged between Philip and Ferdinand, which gave Ferdinand a continued role in Castile.
 Ferdinand had served as Joanna's regent during her absence in the Netherlands, ruled by her husband Archduke Philip.
 Ferdinand attempted to retain the regency permanently, but was rebuffed by the Castilian nobility and replaced with Joanna's husband.

 In the Treaty of Villafáfila of 1506, Ferdinand renounced not only the government of Castile in favor of Philip but also the lordship of the Indies, withholding half of the income of the "kingdoms of the Indies".
 Joanna and Philip immediately added to their titles the kingdoms of Indies, Islands and Mainland of the Ocean Sea.
 But the Treaty of Villafáfila did not hold for long because of the death of Philip; Ferdinand returned as regent of Castile and as "lord of the Indies".